saliormoon/Cookbook/recipes/FoxxApiKeys.md

 {"error":"The apikey has issued too many requests of this type"}
 ```

-Problem solved, my API is restricted by the API keys I issue via foxx-api-keys app.
+Problem solved, my API is restricted by the API keys I issue via Foxx-API-keys app.

 Full controller code: